All Episodes

 But I was calling because, A, it looks like Richard may be proven right yet again.

-Well, it's tiresome, isn't it?
+It's tiresome, isn't it?

 In other words, I'm not saying that he will.

-It may come down on the 4th, it may be okay, who knows.
+It may come down in the fourth.

-But I mean, here comes something that was totally unexpected, that could either ruin or interfere with or delay the Mars mission.
+But, I mean, here comes something that was totally unexpected that could either ruin or interfere with or delay the Mars mission.

 Now, they do have enough fuel on board, according to Richard, much more than they need, so that if something does happen, maybe there is a way they can delay it or shift the landing spot or who knows.

-Well when it's low in the atmosphere you're looking through a great deal of atmosphere you know when it's close to the horizon.
+Well, when it's low in the atmosphere, you're looking through a great deal of atmosphere, you know, when it's close to the horizon.

 Right.

-And there's something that occurs with your eyes when you stare straight at it and it begins to look like it moves up and down and sideways and all over the place.
+And there's something that occurs with your eyes when you stare straight at it, and it begins to look like it moves up and down and sideways and all over the place.

 And we saw this background of three stars moving very, very, very slowly against the background.

-Well, I have no answer for that.
+No, I have no answer for that.

 I wouldn't know.